 The Cultural Paradox of Play

-In this FREE60-minute icaSpotlight webinar, we will be exploring one of international education’s most fascinating tensions: how play across the ages can be both a unifying and a divisive force.
+In this webinar we explore one of international education’s most fascinating tensions: how play across the ages can be both a unifying and a divisive force.
 Why might a parent see chaos where a teacher sees learning, why might one learner’s fun be another learner’s frustration?

 Write your awesome label here.